June 5-10, 2022

-Put yourself in the picture: The 2020 AMS Summer Policy Colloquium.
+Put yourself in the picture: The 2022 AMS Summer Policy Colloquium.

 Do you want to put your science to work?
 See it contribute to a better world?
 Then you want to be as disciplined in your approach to the policy process as you are to your research and services.
-Ten days at the AMS Summer Policy Colloquium, to be held in Washington, D.C., 31 May–9 June 2020, can jump-start your preparation.

 Join some 30–40 of your peers: early to midcareer earth and atmospheric scientists from academia, government, and the private sector who will dialog with policy-level officials in the federal agencies and Executive Office of the President, Congressional members and staffers from both parties, and other leaders engaged in the policy process.

-This is the 20th year of this unique and highly successful AMS science policy immersion workshop; alumni now number over 600.
+This is the 22nd year of this unique and highly successful AMS science policy immersion workshop; alumni now number over 700.

-The 2020 Colloquium will cover
+The 2022 Colloquium will cover:

-- policy implications of the Weather Research and Forecasting Innovation Act of 2017, as well as selected climate-change legislation;
+- Policy implications of the Weather Research and Forecasting Innovation Act of 2017, as well as selected climate-change legislation

-- valuation—what’s involved in estimating the worth of environmental intelligence to society and the world;
+- Valuation—what’s involved in estimating the worth of environmental intelligence to society and the world

 - …and more!